truecharts/website/docs/manual/SCALE Apps/Important-MUST-READ.md

+---
+sidebar_position: 1
+---
-# 00 - IMPORTANT: Must Read!
+# IMPORTANT: Must Read!

 All guides under this section are made for TrueNAS SCALE.
 We do **NOT** control anything made by iX-Systems, no matter how great or shitty it is.